Where to stay on the Big Island of Hawaii in 2023

 Getting around on the Big Island

-Public transportation options on Hawaii main island are very limited so a rental car is a necessity.
-We used Discount Hawaii Car Rental to to book our car rental from Hilo airport with the option to return it at Kona airport.
+Public transportation options on Hawaii’s main island are very limited so a rental car is a necessity.
+We used Discount Hawaii Car Rental to book our car rental from Hilo airport with the option to return it at Kona airport.
 Driving on the Big Island is easy, as long as you stay on one of the few main roads.

 Little girl in the back seat as seen from the rear view mirror during a road trip through Hawaii Big Island